the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/03A_frontend/3A_2_css_style/_index.md

 ---
 title: 3.A.2 CSS Style
+# draft: True

 ---

 # Intro to CSS Style
 The design of our todo app is really coming along!

-We now have the basic layout completed, so we can focus on adding visual elements to improve the interface.
-These elements will not only make our app look better: having consistent and well-designed user interface (UI) components can improve the usability of a site by making it more clear how to interact with and interpret information on a web page.
+**We now have the basic layout completed, so we can focus on adding visual elements to improve the interface.** These elements will not only make our app look better: having consistent and well-designed user interface (UI) components can improve the usability of a site by making it more clear how to interact with and interpret information on a web page.

-## A. Bootstrap Component
+## [A] Bootstrap Component
-Rather than design UI elements from scratch, we're going to pull common elements like buttons and cards from the Bootstrap library.
-This will allow you to quickly build a beautiful website while still giving you the freedom to customize your design where you need to.
+**Rather than design UI elements from scratch, we're going to pull common elements like buttons and cards from the Bootstrap library.** This will allow you to quickly build a beautiful website while still giving you the freedom to customize your design where you need to.

 {{< look-action >}} First, look through the [Bootstrap component library](https://getbootstrap.com/docs/4.6/components/alerts/) to see